PhoebeDonovan/travel_app_commit/README.md

 WeatherBit API (weatherBitApiKey)
 Pixabay API (pixabayApiKey)
 Visual Crossing API (visualCrossing)

+Before running the app, check what version of node.js you have installed by running the following command:

+node -v

+If node.js v is higher than version 16 (ie version 17 or above) then uninstall this version by running the following command:

+npm uninstall node

+Then install node version 16 by running the following command:

+npm install node@16.16.0

 Before running the app, make sure to install the required dependencies by running the following command: